Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Two-body interaction potentials

 \subsection{Microwave shielding-induced interactions}

-The system we consider in this work is a gas of bosonic NaCs molecules, which are characterized by the dipole moment $d=4.6$ Debye and mass $m=155.8$ amu \cite{dagdigian1972molecular,aymar2005calculation}.
-In order to realize the shielding potential, the molecules are irradiated with a coherent microwave field that couples the rovibrational ground state with the rotational $J=1$ manifold.
+In order to realize the shielding potential, the bosonic molecules with mass $m$ are irradiated with a coherent microwave field that couples the rovibrational ground state with the rotational $J=1$ manifold.
 The coupling is determined by the Rabi frequency $\Omega$, the detuning $\Delta$, and the ellipticity $\xi$ of the microwave field.
-The effective interaction potential between two molecules under single microwave shielding (SMS) in the highest dressed-state channel is given by $V_{\mathrm{SMS}}(\bm{r}) = V_6(\bm{r}) + V_3(\bm{r})$~\cite{deng2023effective}.
+The effective interaction potential between two molecules under single-microwave shielding (SMS) in the highest dressed-state channel is given by $V_{\mathrm{SMS}}(\bm{r}) = V_6(\bm{r}) + V_3(\bm{r})$~\cite{deng2023effective}.
 Here, in spherical coordinates,